Understanding Fetal Monitoring

 Telemetry is a form of EFM that allows for full mobility during labour.
 However, it is not widely available.

-Ultimately, you must choose what level of monitoring best fits your circumstances.
-The more invasive options are medically indicated in some situations but not routinely.
-Some women need to hear the sound of the baby’s heartbeat to relax while for others it causes undue stress and worry.
+Ultimately, mothers choose the level of monitoring that best fits her circumstances.
+The more invasive options are medically indicated under certain circumstances but not for routine use.
+Some women need to hear the sound of the baby's heartbeat to relax while for others it causes undue stress and worry.
 It is standard procedure in most hospitals to require continuous EFM for the first 15-20 minutes to develop a baseline.
-After this you can take off the monitor and request intermittent monitoring.
-Your choices will be limited by the equipment available at your chosen place of birth.
+After this the unit can be removed in favor of intermittent monitoring.
+Choices will be limited by the equipment available at the individual place of birth.

 If you are planning a hospital birth, you can also tour the hospital and ask for a copy of your doctor's standing orders to determine which interventions and procedures are his/her routine practice.
 This will help you determine which issues need to be addressed before labor, including fetal monitoring.